GSA/digitalcorps.gsa.gov/_projects/fema-ia.md

 <li>Distribution of more than $4 billion to eligible disaster survivors to aid in their recovery.</li>
 </ul>

-The PIF will review the existing data, team and program structure to evaluate the overall customer experience capability of IA.
-Based on this review, the PIF will develop a comprehensive plan to improve on FEMA’s current mechanisms to enable survivor feedback to better and more immediately drive program effectiveness and evolution.
+The USDC Fellow will review the existing data, team and program structure to evaluate the overall customer experience capability of IA.
+Based on this review, the USDC Fellow will develop a comprehensive plan to improve on FEMA’s current mechanisms to enable survivor feedback to better and more immediately drive program effectiveness and evolution.
 This will enable a learning culture at FEMA, empowering FEMA staff with the information they need to best support the needs of disaster survivors, increasing the efficiency of the agency and improving outcomes for citizens.

 Examples of success:
 <ul>